 You want to be finished with your gift list by middle of October.
 It does not need to be a mile long, yet you do not want to forget anyone special to you.

 Again, you need to decide if you will be giving just to immediate family members, to all your extended family members, to co-workers, and/or clients.

 Thanksgiving is usually spent with the people dearest to us, and those are the people we often overlook in our daily lives while we take care of everyone else.
 Take time to thank them during this special time.
 You never know how long you will have them with you.

-If you received value from this blog post, please use the buttons on the left to share it with your network.
+If you received value from this blog post, please use the buttons below to share it with your network.

 If you are stressed out about shopping for gifts this year, download my free holiday gift guide here!